Publications and Preprints

 This is joint work with Javier Gonzalez-Anaya and Kalle Karu.
 Published in the Journal of Pure and Applied Algebra.

 Abstract: Let X be the blowup of a weighted projective plane at a general point.
 We study the problem of finite generation of the Cox ring of X. Generalizing examples of Srinivasan and Kurano-Nishida, we consider examples of X that contain a negative curve of the class H-mE, where H is the class of a divisor pulled back from the weighted projective plane and E is the class of the exceptional curve.
 For any m>0 we construct examples where the Cox ring is finitely generated and examples where it is not.

 Balanced complexes and effective divisors on M0,n.

-This is joint work with Elijah Gunther and Olivia Zhang (17 pages).
+This is joint work with Elijah Gunther and Olivia Zhang.
+Published in Communications in Algebra.

 Abstract: Doran, Jensen and Giansiracusa showed a bijection between homogeneous elements in the Cox ring of M0,n not divisible by any exceptional divisor section, and weighted pure-dimensional simplicial complexes satisfying a zero-tension condition.
 Motivated by the study of the monoid of effective divisors, the pseudoeffective cone and the Cox ring of M0,n, we point out a simplification of the zero-tension condition and study the space of balanced complexes.
 We give examples of irreducible elements in the monoid of effective divisors of M0,n for large $n$.
 In the case of M0,7, we classify all such irreducible elements arising from nonsingular complexes and give an example of how irreducibility can be shown in the singular case.